raoguchi/dsc106-wi24/syllabus.md

 ### What counts as cheating?

-In DSC 80, you can read books, surf the web, talk to your friends and the DSC 80 staff to get help understanding the concepts you need to know to complete your assignments.
+In DSC 106, you can read books, surf the web, get inspiration from previous work or AI tools like ChatGPT, talk to your friends and the DSC 106 staff to get help understanding the concepts you need to know to complete your assignments.
 However, all code must be written by you (or, in the instance of projects, together with your partner).

-The following activities are considered cheating and are not allowed in DSC 80 (not an exhaustive list):
+The following activities are considered cheating and are not allowed (not an exhaustive list):

 - Using or submitting code acquired from other students (except from your pair programming partner during projects), the web, or any other resource not